Kr18-creator/fileUploader/README.md

 2. npm start

 if frontend Server is other than 3001 then change it in cors policy of backend;
-if backend is other than 3000 then change it in axios calls;
+if backend is other than 3000 then change it in axios file baseurl